tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 "active" must be a boolean.
 By default, it's set to false.

 "endpoints" must be an array.
 The string `{{target}}` and `{{current_version}}` are automatically replaced in the URL allowing you to determine [server-side](#update-server-json-format) if an update is available.
-If multiple endpoints are specified, the updater will fallback if a server is not responding within the pre-defined timeout.
+If multiple endpoints are specified, the updater will fall back if a server is not responding within the pre-defined timeout.

 "dialog" if present must be a boolean.
 By default, it's set to true.
 If enabled, [events](#events) are turned off as the updater handles everything.
 If you need the custom events, you MUST turn off the built-in dialog.

-"pubkey" must be a valid public-key generated with Tauri CLI.
+"pubkey" must be a valid public key generated with Tauri CLI.
 See [Signing updates](#signing-updates).

 ### Update Requests